Yes, Madam (1985 film): Home media

-Yes, Madam! was released and re-released under various titles.
+Yes, Madam was released and re-released on home media under various titles.
 In the United States, it was first released under the title Supercops.
-Along with Royal Warriors - another film starring Yeoh, Yes, Madam was released under the title Ultra Force 1 and Ultra Force 2 respectively in the European market.
-Elsewhere the film were re-titled In the Line of Duty and In the Line of Duty 2.
+Royal Warriors, another film starring Yeoh, was released together with Yes, Madam in the European market under the titles Ultra Force 1 and Ultra Force 2, respectively.
+Elsewhere, the films were re-titled In the Line of Duty and In the Line of Duty 2.
 The In the Line of Duty films received several sequels.

-Yes, Madam! was released under its original title on DVD on 17 November 1998.
+Yes, Madam was released under its original title on DVD on 17 November 1998.
 In 2002, the film was released on DVD under the title Police Assassins in the United Kingdom.
 In Hong Kong, Yes Madam was released on Blu-ray on 7 June 2011 by CMS Media Limited.
 The Blu-ray features both Cantonese and Mandarin language options and English subtitles.
-The film will be released on Blu-ray in the UK by Eureka Entertainment on 12 December 2022, featuring both original and international cuts remastered in 1080p, the English dub of the original cut remixed in 5.1 surround, and audio commentary and interview with Rothrock.
+The film was released on Blu-ray in the UK by Eureka Entertainment on 12 December 2022, featuring both original and international cuts remastered in 1080p, the English dub of the original cut remixed in 5.1 surround, and audio commentary and interview with Rothrock.

 Critical reception

 From retrospective reviews, the BBC gave the film a three star rating, describing the film as "tongue-in-cheek nonsense but fun nonetheless" and praising the fight scenes involving Yeoh and Rothrock.
 Peter Goddard (The Toronto Star) stated that despite the lead of Rothrock and Yeoh, the film was still focusing on the male actors.
 The review commented on Corey Yuen's action choreography, describing it as "slick" and "cartoony" but with no "particularly memorable" scenes.
-In his book The Hong Kong Filmography, 1977-1997, John Charles gave the film a seven out of ten, opining that "like all D&B genre pictures that followed, the storyline is routine but the action certainly isn't."
-Both Goddard and Charles highlighted a scene where Michelle Yeoh jumps backwards over a rail and through a plate glass.
+In his book The Hong Kong Filmography, 1977–1997, John Charles gave the film a seven out of ten, opining that "like all D&B genre pictures that followed, the storyline is routine but the action certainly isn't."
+Both Goddard and Charles highlighted a scene where Michelle Yeoh jumps backwards over a rail and through plate glass.